OAuth3/SPEC/README.md

 Explanation
 -----------

-* `oauthn_socpe` should be an empty string, but for systems like Google+'s OAuth2 implementation, it is the minimal scope required to allow the app to log the user in and get an `app_scoped_id`.
+* `authn_scope` should be an empty string, but for systems like Google+'s OAuth2 implementation, it is the minimal scope required to allow the app to log the user in and get an `app_scoped_id`.

 oauth3.html
 ===========